Fluffernuttersandwich/Better7D2DbyFNS/README.md

 C. Fixing Folder Structure, non-existent file name, or adding missing files to allow the mod to work correctly.

+Exception...
+I have commented out something within someone's xml mod to allow it to function in the pack.

 D. Patching a bug in their xml.
 Example: Tool Time has (had) a bug where you decreased experience points when mining.
 We fixed it.

 I vow to never alter mod content without direct authorization.

 ---